vadash/gwent-daily-demo/README.md

 *Gwent-daily* is a bot for gwent the witcher CCG card game.
 Bot is based on robust image detection / OCR.
 It helps complete daily quests and smooth new player experience.
 Bot farms almost 4 packs and some scraps over night.

 # Features <a name="features"></a>
+* Can bot casual / ranked.
+Bot can get rank 18 with some luck and best deck (as of 08/21/2017).
 * No injecting.
 Its safer to use and harder to detect
 * Bot plays minions with position in mind.
 For example gold cards to the right, regular ones to the left
 * Emotes support